-Many of the nation’s prominent newsmakers, journalists, and authors have appeared on her show, including then-Sen. Barack Obama, former presidents Bill Clinton and Jimmy Carter, former Vice President Dick Cheney, former Secretary of State Colin Powell, retired Supreme Court Justice Sandra Day O’Connor, Sen. John McCain (R-Az.), Nobel Laureate and Pulitzer Prize-winning author Toni Morrison, and photographer Annie Leibovitz.
-In 2000, Rehm became the first radio talk show host to interview a sitting president in the Oval Office when she interviewed President Bill Clinton.
+Rehm’s innate curiosity is reflected in the topics her program covers, which range from Iraq and the U.S. economy to the art of landscape design and James Joyce’s Ulysses.
+Each of the program’s two hours includes input from listeners who call in, tweet and post comments to the program’s website and on Facebook.
+Many of the nation’s prominent newsmakers, journalists, and authors have appeared on her program, including then-Sen. Barack Obama, former presidents Bill Clinton and Jimmy Carter, former Vice President Dick Cheney, former Secretaries of State Colin Powell and Hillary Clinton, retired Supreme Court Justice Sandra Day O’Connor, Sen. John McCain (R-Az.), Nobel Laureate and Pulitzer Prize-winning author Toni Morrison and actors Cate Blanchett and Kevin Spacey.

-Rehm has received many honors and awards in her 30-year career, including: the inaugural Urbino (Italy) Press Award, the International Matrix Award from the Association for Women in Communications; and being named a Fellow by the Society of Professional Journalists — the highest honor the society bestows on a journalist — for extraordinary contributions to the profession.
+Rehm has received many other honors and awards in her three-decade career, including the inaugural Urbino (Italy) Press Award and the International Matrix Award from the Association for Women in Communications.
+She was also named a Fellow by the Society of Professional Journalists, the highest honor the society bestows on a journalist, for extraordinary contributions to the profession.
 In 2011, she received the Excellence in Journalism Award from the American News Women’s Club.
-In 2013, Research!America presented Rehm with the Isadore Rosenfeld Award for Impact on Public Opinion.
-The award honors Rehm for emphasizing the value of research and increasing the level of awareness and understanding among policymakers and the public about science and health.

-In September 2009, Rehm celebrated 30 years as host of her own radio show as well as her 73rd birthday.
-She lives in Washington, D.C., with her husband, John, and their 6-year-old long-haired Chihuahua, Maxie (short for Maximillian).
-The couple has two children and four grandchildren.
+In September 2014, Rehm will celebrate 35 years as host of The Diane Rehm Show.
+She lives in Washington, D.C., with her long-haired Chihuahua, Maxie (short for Maximillian).
+She was married to her beloved late husband, John, for 54 years.
+She has two children and four grandchildren.